nais/doc/docs/addons/wonderwall.md

 ### 3. Token Validation

-The sidecar attaches an `Authorization` header with the user's `access_token` as a Bearer token, as long as the user has an [_active_ session](#5-sessions):
+The sidecar attaches an `Authorization` header with the user's `access_token` as a [Bearer token](../security/auth/concepts/tokens.md#bearer-token), as long as the user has an [_active_ session](#5-sessions):

 ```
 GET /resource

 Host: some-app.nav.no
-Authorization: Bearer <JWT_ACCESS_TOKEN>
+Authorization: Bearer <ACCESS_TOKEN>
 ```

-!!! danger "Your application is responsible for securing its own endpoints"

-    - If a request does not contain an `Authorization` header, the request should be considered unauthenticated and access should be denied.
-    - If a request has an `Authorization` header that contains a [JWT], the token must be validated before access is granted.

-Your application should [validate the claims and signature](../security/auth/concepts/tokens.md#token-validation) for the JWT `access_token`.

-Each provider may have some differences in claims and values; see their specific page for details:
+It is your responsibility to **validate the token** before granting access to resources.

+For any endpoint that requires authentication; **deny access** if the request does not contain a valid Bearer token.

+See the specific identity provider pages for further details on token validation:

 === "ID-porten"